-Total stock-based compensation expense for the years ended December 31, 2021, and 2020, and for the period from April 30, 2019 to December 31, 2019 was \$18.7 million, \$2.8 million and \$0.3 million, respectively.
-As of December 31, 2021, 2020 and 2019, unrecognized compensation expense was \$63.7 million, \$2.7 million and \$4.4 million, respectively, for unvested options and awards.
+Total stock-based compensation expense for the year ended December 31, 2020 and for the period from April 30, 2019 to December 31, 2019 was \$2.8 million and \$0.3 million, respectively.
+As of December 31, 2020 and 2019, unrecognized compensation expense was \$2.7 million and \$4.4 million, respectively, for unvested options.

-NOTE 7 - CAPITAL STOCK AND EARNINGS PER SHARE
+NOTE 11 - CAPITAL STOCK AND EARNINGS PER SHARE

 Our Charter provides for 312 million authorized shares of capital stock, consisting of (i) 300 million shares of Class A common stock and (ii) 12 million shares of preferred stock each with a par value of \$0.0001.
-We had 196.4 million, 168.0 million and 68.3 million shares of Class A common stock issued and outstanding as of December 31, 2021, 2020 and 2019, respectively.
+We had 168.0 million and 68.3 million shares of common stock issued and outstanding as of December 31, 2020 and 2019, respectively.

-FASB ASC Topic 260, Earnings Per Share, requires the presentation of basic and diluted earnings per share (EPS).
+ASC Topic 260, Earnings Per Share, requires the presentation of basic and diluted earnings per share (EPS).
 Basic EPS is calculated based on the weighted average number of shares outstanding during the period.
 Dilutive EPS is calculated to include any dilutive effect of our share equivalents.
-For the year ended December 31, 2021 our share equivalent included 3.8 million options,1.6 million BGL Warrants, and 2.3 million Private Warrants outstanding.
-For the year ended December 31, 2020 our share equivalent included 5.3 million options, 1.6 million BGL Warrants, 6.6 million Public Warrants and 5.1 million Private Warrants outstanding.
-None of the stock options or warrants were included in the calculation of diluted EPS because we recorded a net loss for the years ended December 31, 2021 and 2020 as including these instruments would be anti-dilutive.
+For the year ended December 31, 2020 our share equivalent included 5.3 million options,1.6 million BGL Warrants, 6.6 million Public Warrants and 5.1 million Private Warrants outstanding.
+None of the stock options or warrants were included in the calculation of diluted EPS because we recorded a net loss for the year ended December 31, 2020 as including these instruments would be anti-dilutive.